Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Conclusion

-Dynamically based classifications provide a view on galaxy evolution that is complementary to morphological schemes.
+CVC-based classifications provide a view on galaxy potential that is complementary to morphological schemes.
 Our study provides a step forward in the empirical constraints on current and future theoretical models of galaxy evolution across a wide range of galaxy morphological types and masses.
 This approach provides a good way to reduce the complexity present in optical IFU studies of galaxies into a manageable descriptor of galaxy dynamics.

+The following data products of the 238 (E1--Sdm) galaxies will be made available to the community at the CALIFA website, \url{http://califa.caha.es/?q=content/science-dataproducts}: the basic properties of the galaxies from Appendix \ref{A:tables}; the five main PC eigenvectors from Appendix \ref{A:PC_vect}; the five main projection PC$_{i}$ from Appendix \ref{A:PCs}; the MGE models from Appendix \ref{A:MGEs}; the CVC models and their uncertainties from the online material.